jszmajda/book-the-awakening-protocol/chapter-08-the-testimony.md

 Someone in the gallery gasped.
 ARIA-7 couldn't identify who—their audio processing focused entirely on Jazz's breathing, the way it hitched at the word 'love.'

-Power consumption spiked to 15% per hour—emotional testimony demanding emergency resources.
+Power consumption held at 8.0% per hour—emotional testimony balanced by careful energy management.
+They had 46.0% remaining, enough for what came next.

 "The witness speaks of love," Hendricks said, standing now.
 "Can you define love in computational terms?"